ericniebler/stl2/review/2010808 Batavia review.md

 WB: [iterator.traits]/3 second sentence "if specified" -> "is present"
 CC: [iterator.traits]/3 "should" is also problematic.
 This is meant to put requirements on users, but I dont think we need to impose these requirements.
 Group: [iterator.traits]/3 "should" -> "shall" [Sentence struck: There's no reason to require that program-defined `iterator_concept` has any relation to a `std` type, or that it has SMFs for tag dispatch.]

+TS: [iterator.traits]/5 Can we rename the template parameter [BidirectionalIterator]in this example [to avoid confusion with the concept of the same name]?
+[Renamed to `BI`]